danieldebrito/angular-firebase-login/README.md

 # angular-firebase-login
-registration, email verification, authentication with google with angular and firebase
+registration, email verification, authentication with google, using angular and firebase